willgm/web-crypto-storage/README.md

 # Web Crypto Storage

-This is a tiny promise-based crypto keyval storage using IndexDB and the native [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API), having just two small dependencies: [IDB](https://github.com/jakearchibald/idb) for a better devxp using IndexDB and [Web Crypto Tools](https://github.com/willgm/web-crypto-tools) for a better devxp using the Web Crypto API.
+This is a tiny promise-based crypto keyval storage using IndexedDB and the native [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API), having just two small dependencies: [IDB](https://github.com/jakearchibald/idb) for a better devxp using IndexedDB and [Web Crypto Tools](https://github.com/willgm/web-crypto-tools) for a better devxp using the Web Crypto API.

 This crypto storage not only encrypt/decrypt the data but also checks for integrity, verifying if the stored data were manually updated.
 It uses the default crypto algorithms on [Web Crypto Tools](https://github.com/willgm/web-crypto-tools), which are `PBKDF2` for hashing and key derivation and `AES-GCM` for encryption, with the option to customize the used salt and encrypt iterations.
 The base crypto key is safely used in memory and never stored locally, if at the next session the base crypto key is lost, the data cannot be decrypted back to the original value.